 The Island's National Risk Assessment ("NRA") has now been completed.
 The document can be found here.
-This Handbook will be updated in due course to take account of the NRA findings.

 1.2 Status of Guidance

 Section 12 of the Financial Services Act 2008 and Section 32 of the Designated Businesses (Registration and Oversight) Act 2015 state that the Authority may issue and publish guidance as it considers appropriate.